Frame Contemporary Art Finland

-Frame Contemporary Art Finland (previously Frame Visual Art Finland) is a foundation whose mission is to promote Finnish contemporary art internationally.

-Frame supports international projects, awards grants to artists and art professionals, facilitates professional partnerships, and acts as an information centre for Finnish contemporary art.
+Frame Contemporary Art Finland (previously Frame Visual Art Finland) is a Finnish foundation whose mission is to promote Finnish contemporary art internationally.
+It supports international projects, awards grants to artists and art professionals, facilitates professional partnerships, and acts as an information centre for Finnish contemporary art.
 Frame commissions and produces Finland's exhibitions at the Venice Biennale.
+The foundation is supported by the Finnish Ministry of Education and Culture.

+About Frame

-Frame's international programme includes an expert visitor programme for non-Finnish contemporary art professionals, networking and research projects such as Frame Curatorial Research Fellowship programme, Peer-to-Peer programme, Finland-Russia Curatorial Exchange and Helsinki International Curator Programme (HICP), which is run in collaboration with HIAP (Helsinki International Artist Programme).
-For years 2019–2023 Frame organises Rehearsing Hospitalities programme, which consists of different forms of offline and online events such as talks, performances, gatherings, readings, and podcasts.
+Frame's international programme includes an expert visitor programme for non-Finnish contemporary art professionals, as well as networking and research projects such as the Frame Curatorial Research Fellowship programme, the Peer-to-Peer programme, the Finland-Russia Curatorial Exchange, and the Helsinki International Curator Programme (HICP), which is run in collaboration with HIAP (Helsinki International Artist Programme).
+For the years 2019–2023, Frame organised the Rehearsing Hospitalities programme, which consisted of different forms of offline and online events such as talks, performances, gatherings, readings, and podcasts.

-Frame is supported by the Finnish Ministry of Education and Culture.
 Frame's director is Raija Koli.
-Its office is located on Ratakatu [street] in central Helsinki.
+Its office is located on Ratakatu in central Helsinki.

 Frame Foundation is the successor of FRAME – Finnish Fund for Art Exchange (1992–2011).

-Frame was founded in December 2011 by the cities of Espoo, Helsinki, Lahti, Oulu, Tampere, Turku and Vantaa, the Fine Arts Academy of Finland, the Finnish Art Society and Stiflesen Pro Artibus.
+It was founded in December 2011 by the cities of Espoo, Helsinki, Lahti, Oulu, Tampere, Turku, and Vantaa, the Fine Arts Academy of Finland, the Finnish Art Society, and Stiftelsen Pro Artibus.
 The foundation was registered in May 2012.